Electronic Data Destruction 101: Chain of Custody

 Chain of custody

-If it’s time to replace your IT equipment, then it’s time to double check that your data security policy contains a secure chain of custody and an electronic data destruction process.
-This will ensure that your computer hardware with sensitive data makes it safely from your facility through data destruction to a certified asset disposition company that has been properly vetted.
-To significantly reduce the risk of legal, financial and PR disasters, be sure that a certified and bonded service provider properly handles the onsite data destruction or secure transport of the assets to help prevent a data security breach.
+If it’s time to replace your IT equipment, double-check that your data security policy includes a secure chain of custody and an electronic data destruction process.
+This ensures that your hardware with sensitive data moves safely from your facility through data destruction to a properly vetted, certified asset disposition company.
+To reduce the risk of legal, financial, and PR disasters, make sure a certified and bonded service provider handles onsite data destruction or securely transports the assets.
+This step helps prevent a data security breach.

 What is a Chain of Custody?

-Chain of custody is a fully auditable paper trail providing end to end visibility documentation of what was done, when, and by whom in the process of electronic data destruction.
-This should include:
+Chain of custody is a fully auditable paper trail that provides end-to-end visibility.
+It documents what was done, when, and by whom during electronic data destruction.
+This process should include:

 • An assigned project manager

-• Identification and scanning all serial numbers for tracking purposes
+• Identification and scanning of all serial numbers for tracking

 • Optional: Scanned and matching computer and hard drive serial numbers

-• A recording of the time of disposition, and the method of disposition
+• A record of the time and method of disposition

-• Identification of the individual executing the procedure
+• Identification of the person executing the procedure

 • A video recording of the process